chaplinsiva/celite/supabase_migrations/QUICK_START.md

 1. Log in as admin
 2. Go to Admin Panel
-3. Add your first template with YouTube video link
+3. Add your first template with preview files uploaded to R2 storage
 4. Test the application!

 ---